-These revised draft ITS amend the Annex of the Implementing Regulation to take into account the performance of the mappings and their adequacy.
+These draft ITS amend the Annex of the Implementing Regulation to take into account the performance of the mappings and their adequacy.
 This is in line with the second subparagraph of Article 136(1) of the CRR, which states that revised draft implementing technical standards shall be submitted where necessary.
 The requirement of Article 111(1)(n) of Solvency II obliges the external credit assessment used by insurance and reinsurance undertakings for the Solvency Capital Requirement (SCR) calculation to be consistent with the aforementioned CRR provision.
-Individual amended mapping reports are also published on the EBA website.